 - any agreed follow-up actions with applicable dates

 Step 3.
 Contact the credit card issuer

-If your beef can’t be resolved with the business directly, or if this is a fraud or identity theft case, contact the credit card issuer.
+If your beef can’t be resolved with the business directly, or you suspect fraud or identity theft, contact the credit card issuer.
 Move quickly on this: there’s often a time limit for you to bring your dispute.
 (Your monthly statement will tell you if that’s the case.)